Elielh17/Suffragium/README.md

 How to Run the project again:

+Run the backend
-- Open a terminal and type (Run the backend): npx nodemon server.js
+- Open a terminal and cd to the folder backend: cd backend
+- Then type: npx nodemon server.js

+Run the Frontend
-- Open another terminal and type (Run the frontend): npm run dev
+- Open another terminal and type: npm run dev